The Neurome Project

-To date, our research has led to new models of brain circuit organization for two of the four main parts of the mammalian forebrain (cerebral nuclei and cerebral cortex ), and their combined structure (the endbrain) ).
+To date, our research has revealed principles of brain circuit organization for the four principal parts of the mammalian forebrain: The cerebral nuclei (or basal ganglia) , the cerebral cortex , and their combined structure (the endbrain) , and more recently the hypothalamus and thalamus , and their combined structure (the interbrain) .
 The 'proximal' goal of this project is to complete construction and network analysis of macroconnection subconnectomes for the mammalian forebrain.
 Our 'distal' goal is to achieve this for all major brain parts, and eventually the entire nervous system, leading to integration with other brain data (such as gene-expression) at multiple levels of spatial resolution .
 Through these efforts we seek to develop better models, and a clearer understanding, of the brain and nervous system.

 1. Monro, A. secundus (1783).
 Observations on the Structure and Functions of the Nervous System: Illustrated with Tables (Creech & Johnson, Edinburgh).